ES-DOC/esdoc-errata-client/docs/synopsis.rst

 This leads to the unspoken rule that any publication of a newer version of a dataset needs to have a valid motivation, which we will refer to as an issue.

-``esgissue`` allows the referenced data providers to easily create, document, update, close or remove a validated issue . esgissue implements a similar issue-management system to github's and is completely hosted within the esgf-errata-service.
+``esdoc errata client`` allows the referenced data providers to easily create, document, update, close or remove a validated issue
+ . esdoc errata client implements a similar issue-management system to github's and is completely hosted within the esgf-errata-service.

  The issue registration should be executed prior to the publication process and is ought to be mandatory for additional version, version removal or retraction.

-``esgissue`` relies on *JSON* and *TXT* file records.
+``esdoc errata client`` relies on *JSON* and *TXT* file records.
 This enables the data provider, in charge of ESGF issues, to efficiently manage one or several issues remotely and locally.

-.. note:: ``esgissue`` allows to:
+.. note:: ``esdoc errata client`` allows to:
    i.
 Create ESGF issues from a *JSON* template to the errata service database;
    ii.
 Update ESGF issues from a *JSON* template to the errata service database;
    iii.
 Close ESGF issues on the errata service database;